2ndBillingCycle/specialsounds/README.md

 Please [open an issue][issue] if you want any other text events to play unique sounds.

-## WAV is the only sound file format playable on Windows
+## Only WAV Files Are Playable in Windows

 HexChat officially supports Linux and Windows, and uses different mechanisms to play sound files on each platform.